TibFinance/TibDotNetSdk/Documentation/Demo.md

 };

 ```
+*The MerchantModel inherits from MerchantModelBasicInfo so the MerchantModel includes both concepts.*
 After filling out the correct information for the merchant creationg you'll need to pass the object to the CreateMerchant Method :

 ```